ReactMasteryStudent/trello-clone/server/Requests.md

 * Params: In the request URL provide the card id `http://localhost:5001/api/card/1`
 * Return: Status code 200(Ok) if the card has been deleted or 400(BadRequest) if the card cannot be deleted

+### Every time a postion is given to the api, an algorithm will verify the position given and will adapt all other position if needed